Skip to content

 All models are wrong, some are useful.
 Is this one useful?
 Maybe… I’m still thinking it through.

-The two dimensions do miss important factors—confidence, cost, ethics.
+The two dimensions do miss important factors—confidence, cost, and especially ethics/responsible use questions[2:1].
 The discrete task framing might obscure the fluid, exploratory way people actually interact with LLMs.
 The familiarity axis collapses several concepts: frequency of use, diversity of use cases, quality of prompting strategies.

 But even a simplified framework beats treating adoption as a binary technology-level decision.
 At minimum, it captures the obvious truth that your relationship with these tools is task-specific, and aggregating across tasks obscures more than it reveals.